Learning Goals

 • Ethics

-• Articulates rationale for personal behavior.
+• Articulates rationale for behavior using personal values or principles.

 Definition: Peer Engagement activities provide opportunities for students to effectively communicate, work collaboratively, and develop leadership skills with the goal of increasing their capacity for interdependence and collaboration.